NYU Dataset

 McKnight Pecot Fellowship/McKnight Foundation

-Dean’s Dissertation Fellowship/NYU Arts & Science
+NYU Dean’s Dissertation Fellowship/NYU Graduate School of Arts & Science